xabbu42/Master/arbeit.md

 G3s a negative family is never introduced by a $(⊃ □)$ rule and therefore has no prehistoric families itself.

+We do not have any transitivity results for global prehistoric relations, as two prehistoric relations involving the same family can emerge from completeley different branches of the proof.

 To handle proof terms $s⋅t$ in the next chapter, we will also need a rule for modus ponens under $□$.
-We therefore introduce here also the new rule $(□Cut)$ as follows:
+We therefore introduce here the new rule $(□Cut)$ as follows:

 \Begin{definition}[$(□Cut)$ rule]